Should You Repair or Replace Your Windows? Complete Window Replacement Guide

 Another common issue that can develop over time is draughts.
 This is the most common cause of significant heat loss through old windows (even more so than through single glazing).
 In some cases, cracks and gaps might be clearly visible; in others there may be signs of mould or condensation that direct you towards the problem area.

 There are two main routes to upgrading your windows to eliminate draughts.
 You could insert appropriate draughtproofing strips (most firms will do this as a matter of course while repairing windows).
-Alternatively, you could fit secondary glazing behind the unit, on the internal side.
+Alternatively, you could fit secondary glazing behind the unit, on the internal side (keep reading for more on this).

 Both measures will also help to reduce noise issues and dust ingress.
 They represent the least intrusive ways to improve comfort levels while preserving a property’s appearance.